 Why might this be relevant?

-The project explores the potential of an AI-enabled care navigation platform for families caring for children with special educational needs and disabilities.
+The project focuses on examining the potential of an AI-enabled care navigation platform for families caring for children with special educational needs and disabilities, which partially aligns with the question.